 - Kyphosis: exaggeration of the outward curves of the back

 - Lordosis: exaggeration of the inward curves of the back

 - Scoliosis: Curvature and rotation of the spine in the shape of a “C” or “S” resulting in uneven shoulder levels or a hump in the back.
 Often associated with back pain and/or neck pain, it can be caused by birth, physical trauma, or associated with other diagnoses such as arthritis.
 Many individuals with scoliosis also have a poorly aligned pelvis and differing leg lengths.

-RSI: Repetitive Strain Injury can affect the arm, back, shoulders, wrists, hands or thumbs, patient may experience short bursts of excruciating pain, the pain is worse with activity, weakness, lack of endurance.
+RSI: Repetitive Strain Injury can affect the arm, back, shoulders, wrists, hands or thumbs, patient may experience weakness, short bursts of excruciating pain, the pain is worse with activity.